 Italian/Hungarian Relations: Count Pál János Ede Teleki, Prime Minister of Hungary, visits with Mussolini in Rome.
 Mussolini tells Teleki and Ciano, who attends the meeting, that Italy will join the Germans in the war at some point.

 Canada: In the general elections, the Liberals under William Lyon Mackenzie King win 178 seats, the Conservatives take 39, and all other parties win 28.

 New Zealand: The Labour Prime Minister, Michael Savage, passes away at age 68.

-French Homefront: Prime Minister Reynaud broadcasts a speech to the public urging the nation to carry on a "total war" against the Nazis.
+French Homefront: Prime Minister Reynaud broadcasts a speech to the public urging the nation to carry on a "total war" against the Germans.
 This is an old phrase from World War I.

 British Homefront: Morale is high as the long Easter Weekend ends, with long queues at the train stations and an impromptu sing-a-long at Waterloo Station.

 Wilhelm Solf, an Austrian undergraduate at Oxford University, is interned after he photographs a crashed RAF plane.
 As reported in the London Times, many citizens feel that the government is treating Germans caught in the country by the war harshly.
 This is buttressed by a newsreel being shown in cinemas which details the recent incident of an RAF bomber accidentally landing in Germany, the crew meeting with local farmers there on good terms, and then taking off again before being caught.

 China: The Japanese, reinforced in recent days, recapture Wuyuan from the Chinese 8th War Area.
 The Chinese fall back to the banks of Fan-chi-chu and launch attacks at Xin'an, Xishanzui, Xixiaozhao, and Manko.